-Besides, it is a source of pride for the police to explain what their institution represents and the role they have played in stopping some of the unfortunate events that have impacted the country throughout history, for example Pablo Escobar.
+Besides, it is a source of pride for the police to explain what their institution represents and the role they have played in stopping some of the unfortunate events that have impacted the country throughout history, for example, Pablo Escobar.

 It is located in the La Candelaria neighborhood and is a one-hour guided tour, either in Spanish, English, French, or Portuguese, free from Tuesday to Sunday from 9 am to 5 pm.

-Rock ‘n Roll
+Rock ‘n Roll in Bogota

-Also for more than 20 years, around the month of July, an international rock festival is held, called Rock al Parque, it is the largest free outdoor festival in Latin America and the third largest in the world.
+Also for more than 20 years, around the month of July, an international rock festival is held, called Rock al Parque, it is the largest free outdoor festival in Latin America and the third-largest in the world.

 There are three days of concerts with programming that differs each year, the groups are of great quality and genres such as rock, punk, metal, reggae, and ska, however, be aware that since it is an event organized by the city, alcoholic beverages are not allowed.
-In this link you will find the dates and the programming.
+In this link, you will find the dates and the programming.

-Many More Things to Do in Bogota
+Map of the Top Things to Do in Bogota